Sell your Home or Keep it and Rent it Out?

 2. Management fees will take part of your profits.
 In many cases, management and leasing fees can make the difference between positive cash flow (money left over after all expenses) and negative cash flow.
 Be sure you know your true numbers going into the decision.
 The management company you hire should be able to go over your numbers with you to give you a realistic idea of your costs and potential income.

 If you can’t sell your home for what you need to pay off your debt, consider renting it out until you can make a profit on it in the future.
-We started out years ago with 1 rental property and have been adding to that number for years.
-We not only manage our own properties, but are branching out into managing properties for other people because so many people have asked us for help.

 This post has No Comments | Would you like to leave a comment?